Strict Subgoal Execution: Reliable Long-Horizon Planning in Hierarchical Reinforcement Learning: Implementation Details

 \subsection{Graph Construction of SSE}

-In this section, we describe how existing methods define the graph $G = (V, E)$ with the landmark node set $V$ and the edge set $E$ with edge distances $d$, and how the proposed SSE framework constructs this graph.
+In this section, we describe how existing methods define the graph $G = (V, E)$,which consists of a landmark node set $V$ and the edge set $E$ with edge distances $d$.
+We then explain how the proposed SSE framework constructs this graph.

 {\bf Landmark Node Set $V$ Construction}